-Mr. Blythe applies in November.
+The customer applies in November.
 He is working and paid weekly.
-Mr. Blythe gets five weekly checks in November.
+The customer gets five weekly checks in November.
 The total income from the five checks received in November is more than the income limit.
-In December and for the next few months, Mr. Blythe will receive four weekly checks.
+In December and for the next few months, the customer will receive four weekly checks.
 The total income from the four checks he normally gets is less than the income limit.

-Mr. Blythe will be denied in November for excess income, and approved for December and ongoing.
-The worker uses Mr. Blythe's pay schedule to figure out the next month he will get five checks and sets an alert for the month before to review his case.
+The customer will be denied in November for excess income, and approved for December and ongoing.
+The worker uses the customer's pay schedule to figure out the next month he will get five checks and sets an alert for the month before to review his case.